 See the most charming buildings from the Middle Ages, some of them housing museums, others restaurants and others hotels.
 In this guide I won’t just be sharing a map of Bruges with my recommendations, but also my things to see, what to eat, and some recommended hotels.
 Here’s all you can get up to with one day in Bruges!

-Things to see in Bruges in one day
+What to See in Bruges in One Day

-This used to be the storage location for goods for trading.
-It was first built in the thirteenth century and can be visited for free.
-The tower has only stood there since the fifteenth century.
+De Belfort used to be the storage location for goods for trading.
+It was first built in the 13th century and can be visited for free.
+The tower has only stood there since the 15th century.
 Climbing the 366 steps will give you a great view of Bruges.
 You may encounter some long lines though, so time your visit for earlier in the day.

 De Brugse Vrij

-De Brugse Vismarkt you can reach by passing through in between the Town Hall and de Brugse Vrij.
+You can reach De Brugse Vismarkt by passing through the Town Hall and de Brugse Vrij.
 The name literally stands for Bruges Fish Market, and that’s because this is the prime spot for trading and buying fish during weekdays, and has been so since 1745.
 Don’t forget to explore the area, I really enjoyed the vibe here.

 Walplein, Simon Stevinplein + De Halve Maan

 This is a great area for food.
 You’ll also find the oldest brewery in Bruges here: de Halve Maan.
-You can read more about it in the section about restaurants.
+You can read more about my picks in the where to eat section below.

 This museum was closed when I visited Bruges.
 Such a shame!
 But behind the museum you’ll find a park that transports you back in time to the Middle Ages.
 The canals, gardens and stone bridge look like an absolute fairytale.
 Cherry on top was the fact two young girls played flute and violin.
 Lovely!